nayr31/N-Toolbox/README.md

+# This project is now archived

+I don't have the time nor the patience to work on this project anymore.
+If you want to succeed this project talk to me first before you fork it and we can work something out.

 # N-Toolbox

 Adds a myriad of functions, sorted by functionality.
 Open the panel to access these functions inside of the wristmenu.